 It is amazing that Eliza and Margaret who were servants when they arrived in the colonies should end up so wealthy.

-The Mary Ledwidge who witnessed the marriage married John Williams in Ulupna, Echuca in 1872, the signatures are the same.
+Mary Ledwidge married John Williams in Ulupna, Echuca in 1872.
 He was born in Tasmania.
 She was a domestic servant and aged 24.
 She gave her father’s name as John Ledwidge, a carpenter, and her mother’s name was Mary, surname unknown.
 She also signed as witness for Margaret Ledwidge at her wedding.